 Adapting to climate change

 Developing and emerging countries are particularly vulnerable to the consequences of climate change.
-GIZ supports partner countries in increasing their adaptation capacity and resilience.
+GIZ supports partner countries in strengthening their adaptation capacity in order to increase their resilience.

-- The global "NDC Partnership" promotes the coordinated implementation of national contributions in the areas of mitigation and adaptation.
-It consists of over 160 members, so far.
+- The global "NDC Partnership" promotes the coordinated implementation of national contributions to climate change mitigation and adaptation.

-- The “National Adaptation Plan (NAP) Global Network” promotes national adaptation planning through consultation, exchange and coordination of donor programmes.
+- The “National Adaptation Plan (NAP) Global Network” promotes national adaptation planning through consultation, exchange, and coordination of donor programs.

-- The “InsuResilience Initiative” aims to provide an additional 500 million poor people with access to insurance against extreme weather events by 2025.
+- Through the "InsuResilience" initiative, 500 million poor people are to have access to insurance against the consequences of extreme weather conditions by 2025.